-Code One’s 180 hour accelerated Emergency Medical Technician program prepares participants to respond to medical emergencies in just 5 weeks.
+Code One’s 180 hour Emergency Medical Technician program prepares participants to respond to medical emergencies.
 EMTs respond to emergency 911 calls, assess ill and injured individuals, administer life saving interventions, and transport patients to hospital Emergency Departments aboard ambulances for further treatment.
 This exciting and demanding course covers human anatomy and physiology, treatment of sick and injured individuals, and transportation of these patients to the hospital.

 Our course curriculum involves interactive lectures, hands-on practical training, and 20 hours of clinical observation time in a variety of settings including onboard ambulances and in hospital emergency departments.
 Code One’s instructors are experienced EMS professionals that bring real-world situations into the classroom.
 A blend of hands-on practice and interactive lectures prepare Code One EMT students for certification testing and to work as an EMS provider.